KILTprotocol/docs/docs/develop/05_builtonkilt.md

     width='90'
     alt='bte-sporran-wallet-logo'>
     Sporran is the first wallet to support the KILT protocol.
-    It is maintained by _BOTLabs Trusted Entity B.T.E GmbH_ and it is [open source](https://github.com/BTE-Trusted-Entity/sporran-extension).
+    It is maintained by _KILT Foundation_ and it is [open source](https://github.com/KILT-Foundation/sporran-extension).
 </LogoText>

 ## Web Apps